 50).
 Amunet: the wife of the Egyptian god Amun

 As a bonus, we’ve included ten more names inspired by ancient Egyptian places that might be a good name for your fur baby!
 Egypt is full of fascinating, beautiful ancient architecture and places.
 And don’t forget the Nile River, which flooded the lands just opposite the riverbanks.
+Some of the name below sound fancy, it would be perfect for some expensive dog breeds!
 The floods brought life-giving nourishment to the land, helping crops to grow.

 51).
 Dendera: located just south of Abydos, this was the center for worship of the goddess Hathor.
 In fact, you’ll find the temple complex contains one of the best-preserved temples to Hathor in the country.